MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/install-business-central-app.md

 This article describes how to prepare for and install the Business Central App when you have on-premises solution.
 If you have a Business Central Online, there is no preparation (see [Getting Business Central on Your Mobile Device](/dynamics365/business-central/install-mobile-app)).

-The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] App is available in for the following devices with the following operating systems (OS):
+The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] App is available for download for devices that use following operating systems (OS):

 |OS|Description|Download|
 |--|-----------|--------|